HekisaXD/From_Netherite_to_Draconite/README.md

 # The Draconite Experience

-"The Draconite Experience" is a Minecraft mod that introduces new features, including powerful armor, a news sword, shovel, and hoe, all centered around the mysterious Draconite resource.
+"The Draconite Experience" is a Minecraft mod that introduces new features, including powerful armor, new ore, new sword, shovel, hoe etc... all centered around the mysterious Draconite resource.

 Active working version : 1.19.2